chrisweb/freeMusic.zone/documentation/aws_cloud_setup.md

 Click on next, then choose "Use scaling policies to adjust the capacity of this group" and define the rules you want (I choosed scale from 2 to 3 instances, I set it to increase by one instance if the alarm detects that the cpu is above 60% and decrese by one if the cpu alarm is below 40%)

 Now click on "create auto scaling group" and then go back to your "ec2 dashboard", you will see that aws has launched two (or the amount of instances you have defined to get started at launch) new instances for you

+### debugging the userdata cloud init scripts

+If the server setup fails, connect via ssh to the server using a ssh tool like putty

+You can find the logs at "/var/log/cloud-init-output.log"

+Must of the time, when the server setup fails, its because the cloud init script is not well formatted, cloud-init scripts are YAML, check if your file is formatted correctly by yaml linting tool, for example http://yaml-online-parser.appspot.com/ or http://www.yamllint.com/

 ### aws "automatic setup" script